FREE SHIPPING FOR ORDERS OVER $150!

 While it’s important to show gratitude to pectorals for preventing our arms from falling off, the benefits of having pecs—or more importantly, having large pecs—can’t go understated either.

-We’ve already covered the importance of breathing properly when pumping iron, but a well-developed chest can take this to the next level.
-Your pec minor is essential when taking deep breaths because it’s attached to your rib cage—every time you take a big breath, the pec minor has to stretch for your chest to expand.
+We’ve already covered the importance of breathing properly when exercising, but a well-developed chest can improve this capacity further.
+Your pec minor is essential when taking deep breaths because it’s attached to your rib cage.
+Every time you take a big breath, the pec minor has to stretch for your chest to expand.

 The arsenal of chest exercises is huge, the trick is in finding the ones that work towards your goals and doing them correctly.
 The bench press is the king of the upper body workout, for good reason.
 However, you’ll also need strong triceps and a strong back to both support your bigger chest, and also push the chest muscles to the next level.
 As always, a rigorous warm-up is important to perform these exercises to their full effect.